 Advisory Note: The Council gives no guarantee regarding the serviceability of the valve located on the service pipe.
-Where there is no Customer stopcock, or where maintenance is required between the service valve and the Customer stopcock, the Customer may use the service valve to isolate the supply.
+Where there is no Customer stopcock, or where maintenance is required between the isolation valve and the Customer stopcock, the Customer may use the isolation valve to isolate the supply.
 However, the Council reserves the right to charge for maintenance of this valve if damaged by such Customer use.

-- (b) The Customer shall maintain the area in and around the point of supply by keeping it free of soil, growth, or other matter or obstruction which prevents, or is likely to prevent, convenient access to the point of supply. - (c) Unless otherwise specified in this Bylaw, change of ownership (between Council and Customer), of water supply pipes and fittings occurs at the point of supply.
+- (b) The Customer shall maintain the area in and around the point of supply by keeping it free of soil, growth, or other matter or obstruction which prevents, or is likely to prevent, convenient access to the point of supply. - (c) Unless otherwise specified in this Bylaw, change of ownership (between Council and Customer), of water supply pipes and fittings occurs at the point of supply. - (d) The Customer shall be solely responsible for maintaining the proper position (open or closed) of the Isolation Valve, commonly referred to as the Toby, and ensuring it is correctly set at all times.
+If any additional water use occurs as a result of the Isolation Valve position, the cost of such use shall also be the responsibility of the Customer.